Quick Summary:

 Azure offers three computing options for microservices:

-When dealing with stateful microservices, it’s important to think about storage choices.
-This includes managed databases like SQL and NoSQL, as well as Azure file storage and blob storage.
+When dealing with stateful microservices, it’s important to consider storage choices.
+These include managed databases like SQL and NoSQL, as well as Azure file storage and blob storage.

 Step 3: Designing APIs for Microservices